Glide High Above the Water on a Parasail

 Floating high up in the sky … beneath a parachute … being pulled by a motor boat …

 Parasailing is one of those things that, once you see someone doing it, you just want to do yourself.
 It is amazingly calm and quiet up there, and takes almost no effort on the part of the passenger, so just about anyone can do it.
-It is an activity that is available all around Puerto Rico, so you’ve come to the right place if you want to give it a try.
+It is an activity that used to be available all around Puerto Rico, but for now, it is only available in SJ – give it a try.

 We occasionally get questions from people about parasailing here on the island, because they see it offered in the resort areas.
 We had gone parasailing many years ago on our honeymoon, but we decided it was time to give it a try here in Puerto Rico so that we could write about it.

-We went with A&J Adventures, who operate out of Fajardo, right near the old ferry terminal.
+We went with A&J Adventures (they no longer do tours, but the experience is similar no matter whom you use.).
 There were a total of 4 people on our trip — me and Ray, and a couple of girlfriends out for the afternoon.

-After signing the typical liability waivers, we got onto the boat (the hand rails were wobbly 🙁 ), donned our life jackets, and were helped into individual harnesses (around your legs/waist).
+After signing the typical liability waivers, we got onto the boat , donned our life jackets, and were helped into individual harnesses (around your legs/waist).

 We got out onto the water, and waited while they checked the parachute and all the lines.
 Once they gave the OK, we went up to the large platform on the back of the boat and our harnesses were connected to the parachute.
 They told us to sit down and … just like that … we were up in the air!
 That was exciting!